square/protob/README.md

       return { response: 'object' };
     });

 Service methods always return a promise (from the q library).
 So using a service method, on the server or client is simple.
+Return a promise or a raw object.

     service = new MyService();